What is Naturopathic Medicine…and what can I expect from my treatments?

 Based on this, one can understand how Naturopathic Medicine is practiced and how disease and symptoms are perceived in the patient.

-Naturopathic Doctors (NDs) are trained in much the same way as conventional MDs.
+Registered Naturopathic Doctors (NDs or RNDs) are trained in much the same way as conventional MDs.
 They attend an accredited 4-year post-graduate, clinically-based naturopathic medical school program, and then successfully pass two sets of National Licensing Board Examinations.
 Naturopathic medical education includes all of the same basic science and biomedical classes as conventional medical school, along with pharmacology, with additional in-depth training in prevention and naturopathic treatment modalities.
-While NDs are trained as Primary Care Physicians, the state in which one sees patients determines their scope of practice.
+The state in which each RND sees patients determines their scope of practice.

 Many patients use naturopathic medicine as their primary form of healthcare, while others choose to use it as a complementary therapy to conventional medical practices.
-Regardless of what role naturopathic medicine plays in a patient’s life, NDs see each person as unique and will work diligently in a partnership with the patient to bring about the body’s own innate healing abilities.
+Regardless of what role naturopathic medicine plays in a patient’s life, RNDs see each person as unique and will work diligently in a partnership with the patient to bring about the body’s own innate healing abilities.